Backlog and sprints

 Story points

 Dans un sprint, vous pouvez documenter directement l’effort nécessaire en tant que story points.
-The overall effort for a sprint is automatically calculated, and the sum of story points is displayed in the top row.

 Story points are defined as numbers assigned to a work package used to estimate (relatively) the size of the work.